Moving out of University accommodation

 Return your keys

-- If you’re living in a University-owned residence, you can hand keys in to your Student Support Centre or accommodation manager.
-In partnership residences, please return your keys to the reception for your residence.
+- If you’re living in a University-owned residence, you can hand keys in to your Student Support Centre or to the Accommodation Manager.

-You will be charged for:
+You can be charged for:

-- lost or un-returned keys
+- lost or un-returned keys,

-- rubbish or personal items you have left behind
+- rubbish or personal items you have left behind,

-- extra cleaning or redecoration
+- extra cleaning or redecoration, or

 - repairs or replacements that go beyond normal wear and tear.